simulations-plus/ggcognigen/README.md

     - Figures like https://portal.kiwipharm.org/kiwiDoc/0721_Exploratory_Display_Styles.html for each style (WHEN A STYLE IS AGREED UPON)
     - Include directions on accessing elements from styles manually (DONE)
   - Examples of each custom geom (DONE)
-  - Example of moving legend to bottom
+  - Example of moving legend to bottom (training issue; no need for dedicated function or inclusion in vignette)
-  - Example of splitting a facet by page:
+  - Example of splitting a facet by page (DONE):
     - `ggforce::facet_grid_paginate()` & `ggforce::facet_wrap_paginate()` with `ggsave()`
 - Categorical variable formatting. i.e., represent a factor SEXF == 0 as "Male"
 - Experiment with `plot.margin` in themes
-- Experiment with `legend.text` and other text sizes
+- Experiment with `legend.text` and other text sizes (DONE)
 - Merge concept of `setaxis` macro with `format_continuous_cognigen()`
   - Might require custom `scale_` functions
 - Standards for footnotes (captions)
 - Geoms
-  - geom_smooth?
+  - geom_smooth? (training issue; no need for dedicated function or inclusion in vignette)
     - lattice uses a different smoother
     - Email from Aksana on 2019-08-15
   - histograms